open-wa/wa-automate-nodejs/README.md

 ## Best Practice

-Since this is not an officially sanctioned solution it is tempermental to say the least.
+Since this is not an officially sanctioned solution it is temperamental to say the least.
 Here are some best practices:

 1. Keep the session alive
 2. Offload most work off of your @open-wa/wa-automate setup (i.e forward all events to a pubsub or something)